LeonaMc/ZeroDayAs3/README.md

        -- See UserValidator.java for more details.
 Country of origin selector implemented.

+       Refactoring code to have names which are applicable to our application.

+       Grade Page creation and directing from welcome staff to grade page.

 Anna:  Fix 'save' button when adding a new module

        Edit page doesn't save

        No registration functionality is required for staff.
 The assumption is that staff is already registered in the system and does not need to do so.

+       Students can cancel their registration.

+       Payment: Students have to pay their fees for the current academic year in order to be able to enrol in a module.

+Ciar·n: Staff can modify module info.
+Staff are allowed to modify information about modules.

-Ciar√°n & Leona: Login and Logout: Students can login and logout from the WebApp.
+Ciar·n & Leona: Login and Logout: Students can login and logout from the WebApp.